Berg0162/S3-Switch/README.md

 - Allows for 4 fixed clock switch moments (and duration) independent of Net Power level, visible in the display (red blocks)
 - Displays time intervals when the smart switch was activated (green ribbon)
 - Has a builtin simple webserver for local access to show status and fixed clock switch moments and duration
-- Clock switch moments and duration can be edited by pointing a browser to the indicated local IP address
+- Clock switch moments and duration can be edited remotely by pointing a browser to the indicated local IP address
 -